ilyxas/esp-idf-raven/docs/runtime-model.md

 ## Per-Task Queues

 Each task-owning component (`BaseTask` subclasses) holds a **FreeRTOS queue** that is the single inbound channel for that component.
-All work — whether triggered by an incoming event, a directed command, or an internal timer — is enqueued and then dequeued inside the task's run loop.
+Cross-context work and directed commands should be enqueued and processed inside the owning task’s run loop.
 ```
 Component lifecycle
 ───────────────────